arice/arice.github.io/MunkiReport_server_setup.md

 ```

 ### Caddyfile
-Caddyfile sets up Caddy to do the https stuff for the MunkiReport container
+Caddyfile sets up Caddy to do the https stuff for the MunkiReport container.
 The location of this file is also defined in docker-compose.yml.
 Mine lives at **/var/docker/caddy/Caddyfile** and looks like this

 ```